 Keeping Valued People Happy and Engaged

 Do you manage a team of organized, reliable and hardworking people?
-And do you feel you can leave day-to-day tasks in their hands, while you focus on more important things?
-This may sound like an ideal situation, but what would happen if these valuable team members left your organization and found other jobs elsewhere?
+And do you feel you can leave day-to-day tasks in their hands, while you focus on other things?
+What would happen if these valuable team members left your organization and found jobs elsewhere?

 It's normal for people to change jobs during the course of their careers and, of course, to retire at the end of their working lives.
 Forty percent of the working people that participated in a survey by Randstad, an HR services provider, say that they're planning to look for a new job within the next six months.
 Technology has made it easier for people to do this – a survey carried out by recruiting agency Jobvite shows that 69 percent of the employees who took part are checking out new opportunities every day on social media.